 Does my indoor cat need to be vaccinated?

 The simple answer is yes.
 All pets have the risk of being exposed to rabies since outdoor animals can and do find their way into some homes (like bats).
 Other concerns to consider are nose to nose contact with a screen and the possibility that your cat may escape outdoors.
 It only takes one interaction with an infected cat outdoors to put your pet at risk.

 What is FVRCP and core vaccine for cats?

-Core vaccine for felines is a combo vaccine that protects again Feline rhinotracheitis, calicivirus, and panleukopenia.
-Which are all common viruses that can affect cats.
+Core vaccine for felines is a combo vaccine that protects again feline rhinotracheitis, calicivirus, and panleukopenia.
+These are all common viruses that can affect cats.

 How often does my adult cat need vaccination?

 A cat needs to have rabies 2 consecutive years, then it becomes 3-year vaccines, they need core 3 consecutive years and then that vaccine becomes a 3-year vaccine.
 Feline leukemia virus vaccine is an annual vaccination.

 With any vaccine, there is a chance of a reaction.
 It is important to discuss vaccine reactions with any patient that is receiving a vaccine for the first time.